First American Financial Corporation: The First American Corporation (2000–2010)

 The First American Financial Corporation was renamed The First American Corporation in May 2000 to reflect the expansion of services beyond financial services and title insurance.

 The First American Family of Companies grew to operate within five business segments, including: Title Insurance and Services, Specialty Insurance, Mortgage Information, Property Information, and Risk Mitigation and Business Solutions.
 First American had approximately 2,100 offices throughout the United States and abroad.

 First American Financial Corporation (2010–present)

-In June 2010, The First American Corporation split to create two highly focused companies serving the distinct needs of customers across diverse industries.
+June 1, 2010 marked the separation of the First American Corporation's financial services operations and its information solution businesses into two independent public companies.
+The spin-off was intended to allow First American to focus solely on its core businesses.
 The title insurance and settlement services of The First American Corporation became First American Financial Corporation while the property information and analytics businesses became CoreLogic.

+As part of a spin-off transaction, First American Financial Corporation common stock was distributed to shareholders of The First American Corporation on June 1, 2010.
+The shares of both companies traded on a “when-issued” basis from May 24, 2010 through June 1, 2010, and began full-fledged trading on the New York Stock Exchange on June 2.
+First American Financial Corporation traded under the ticker symbol FAF, and each shareholder received one share of First American Financial Corporation common stock for every share of The First American Corporation common stock held as of the close of business on the record date of May 26, 2010.
+Shareholders also received a cash payment in lieu of any fractional shares.

 The company continued to be commonly referred to as First American and serves homebuyers and sellers, real estate professionals, loan originators and servicers, commercial property professionals, homebuilders, and others involved in residential and commercial property transactions with products and services specific to their businesses.
 Those services include title insurance and closing/settlement services; property data, and title plant records and images; home warranties; property and casualty insurance; and banking, trust, and advisory services.